mmoya01/auto_binary_classification/README.md

 * unit tests - due to time constraints, I was mostly using other uci datasets such as their default credit dataset or the titanic dataset to weed out any bugs

-### Short Answered Questions:

-1. I would go with a Logistic Regression since banks are highly regulartory, therefore, they need more transparency on what's being fed into the model.
-It is very easy to interpret the features as far as Logistic regression.
-Whereas nerual nets leverage more predictive power rather than interpretability

-2. They could look at the weights, whether it be coef or feature_importance via a RF.
-If the customer got stuck, I would probably just send them the function, feature_selection I used in scale_features.py in but instead of returning a transformed dataframe, I could have it return the top_features list